cmach100/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-name: Nelson Bighetti
+name: Chiedza Machingaidze

 # Username (this should match the folder name)
 authors:
-- admin
+- Chiedza

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Senior Data Analyst

 # Organizations/Affiliations
 organizations: